Questions about homecare?

 Please email me.

-In the 90’s I spent 7 years working at First Presbyterian Church of Wasilla, Alaska and Tom served as an elder.
+In the 90’s I spent 7 years working at First Presbyterian Church of Wasilla, Alaska and my husband Tom served as an elder.
 The Colonist families sent to the Valley in 1935 by President Roosevelt originally organized the congregation.
 This resulted in a large number of hardy, proud & self-reliant senior citizens in our congregation.
 Tom has always been fond of seniors and seemed to be a real magnet for the women who readily recognized him as a strong arm they could count on if they had to leave the pew in a hurry.
 As they aged, they wanted to sit next to Tom instead of their families.

 We enjoyed their stories about the pioneer days and would visit them on a regular basis at either their home or the local nursing home/assisted living facility (appropriately named the Pioneer Home).
 We soon recognized the benefit these seniors experienced when circumstances permitted them to live in their own home in a familiar setting surrounded by the possessions that kept their memories alive.
 This not only gave them a stronger sense of independence it also gave them an essential feeling of self worth.
 That is not to say the Pioneer Home and, I am sure, several homes throughout the country do not do a good job.
 Many of them do, the difference is that feeling of self-worth that comes with remaining in a home that is yours.
 This experience would plant a seed in our hearts that would lay dormant and wait for us to be ready.